openMF/web-app/README.md

 ### Prerequisites for All Methods

 - Git: [Download here](https://git-scm.com/downloads)
-- Mifos X Backend (Fineract) - **Required before running the web app**
+- Mifos® X Backend (Apache Fineract®) - **Required before running the web app**

 ### Backend Setup (REQUIRED FIRST)

-Before installing the web app, you need to set up the Fineract backend server:
+Before installing the web app, you need to set up the Apache Fineract® backend server:

 1. **Choose ONE of these backend options:**
    - **Option A: Use existing remote server**